-The defenders of DDT, who oppose any limitation on its/use, cite the undeniable benefit it has brought to people around the world, notably in the undeveloped, tropical countries, by controlling malaria and other named insect vector diseases.
-Ceylon is / ted as the arch-example of a country society whose moribund/on, saddled with rendemic malaria, was ar/ised from a condition of chronic ill-health and/lassiitude and raised of te anstate of vigor and social progress by the wide-spread application of DDT for controlling the anopheles mosquito.
-Yet, recently the effectiveness of the insecticide has diminished, the anopheles have not been eradicated as forecast and are reappearing in strains resistant to DDT, and malaria more virulent than before has returned to deplete the Cevlanese.
-To forestall regression to the former state of social deterioration the use of DDT has had to be supplanted by other insecticides of the chlorinated hydrocarbon group, with only partial and success,/at the same time old t conventional public health measures have been reinstituted.
-The question must be asked whether chemical insecticides offer/hope for/elimination or lasting control of insect born diseases, or should a totally different approach be sought for the permanent eradication of these plagues on mankind of which biological controls promise the atest greatestior success.
+The defenders of DDT, who oppose any limitation on its manufacture and use, cite the undeniable benefit it has brought to people around the world, notably in the undeveloped, tropical countries, by controlling malaria and other insect vector diseases.
+Ceylon is named as the arch-example of a country whose moribund society, saddled with endemic malaria, was rescued from a condition of chronic ill-health and lassitude and raised to a state of vigor and social progress by the wide-spread application of DDT to control the anopheles mosquito.
+Yet, recently the effectiveness of the insecticide has diminished, the anopheles have not been eradicated as forecast and are reappearing in strains resistant to DDT, and malaria more virulent than before has returned to deplete the Ceylanese.
+To forestall regression to the former state of social deterioration the use of DDT has had to be supplanted by other insecticides of the chlorinated hydrocarbon group, with only partial success, and at the same time old conventional public health measures have been reinstituted.
+The question must be asked whether chemical insecticides offer any hope for the elimination or lasting control of insect born diseases, or should a totally different approach be sought for the permanent eradication of these plagues on mankind of which biological controls promise the greatest success.

-What it comes down to, especially in the industrial countries, is a choice between the advantage of a immediate convenience and comfort, or a wider regard for aesthetic values on the one hand and ecological and moral responsibilities on the other.
-I do not wish to be understood as recommending a complete abandonment of the use of orgamic insecticides.
-For crops and intensively farmed lands and orchards where monoculture on a large areas without competitive favors the development of insect pests and parasites, there may never be a substitute for organic poisons.
-But for the indiscriminate spraving of forest land or suburban areas to control insect infestations for which there are alternate treatments, or when the efficacy richochets and side effects of the program are not known, using these chemicals is not warented since it may seriously upset the ecological balance, the consequences, the consequences of which for all forms oflife cannot be predicted.
+What it comes down to, especially in the industrial countries, is a choice between the advantage of immediate convenience and comfort, or a wider regard for aesthetic values on the one hand and ecological and moral responsibilities on the other.
+I donot wish to be understood as recommending a complete abandonment of the use of organic insecticides.
+For crops and orchards and intensively farmed lands where a monoculture on large areas without competitive vegetation favors the development of insect pests and parasites, there may never be a substitute for organic But for the indiscriminate spraying of forest land or poisons. suburban areas to control insect infestation for which there are altermate treatments, or when the efficacy and ricochets of the program are unknown, using these chemicals is not warranted since it may seriously upset the ecological balance, the consequences of which for all forms of life cannot be predicted.
 The Forest Service has sprayed DDT on forest areas in northern Minnesota and on mountains in New Mexico and Colorado to control spruce budworm.
-In Minnesota, after actial several years of Application, the program was abandoned as ineffective.
+In Minnesota, after several years of aerial application, the program was abandoned as ineffective.
 In New Mexico, goaded by popular protest, the National Forest Service experts gave assurances that no harm would come to wildlife.
-This statement was made without knowing or attempting to ascertain what damage might be after the fact expected, or, what damage if any was actually suffered.
+This statement was made without knowing or attempting to ascertain what damage might be expected, or after the fact what damaged if any was actually suffered.
 The only exception being a few minor and inconclusive control tests with caged fish in one or two of the streams in the sprayed area.
-In colorado an unexpected result of the anti-budworm measures was an outburst of spider mite infestation.
-Under natural circumstances spider mites are too scarce to cause significant damage to trees, but with the killing of their normal enemies non-selectively by DDT. to which the mites are highly immune on they multiplied explosively.
-Another spraying had then to be undertaken with an organic phosphate not toxic to insecticide to which spider mites are susceptible.
+In Colorado an unexpected result of the anti-budworm measures was an outburst of spider mite infestation.
+Under natural circumstances spider mites are too scarce to cause significant damage to trees, but with the killing of their normal enemies non-selectively by DDT, to which the mites are highly immune, they multiplied explosively.
+Another spraying had then to be undertaken with an organic phosphate insecticide not toxic to spider mites.